Information Ratio Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Example: portfolio returns 13% vs benchmark 11% (active return 2%).
 Tracking error 2%.
 Information ratio = 1.0.
 Excellent active management - beating benchmark by meaningful margin with controlled deviation.
-Compare against peer managers - IR > 0.5 over 5+ years signals genuine skill, not luck.
+IR is typically interpreted relative to peer managers, where an IR above 0.5 sustained over 5+ years is often read as a signal of genuine skill rather than luck.

 IR limitations: (1) Short-term IR misleading (2-3 year results often luck).
 Need 5-10 years for skill assessment.
 (2) Survivorship bias inflates reported IRs.
 (3) Style drift confuses interpretation.
 (4) Doesn't capture downside skewness (manager could have IR 1.0 but deliver disasters in tail events).
-Use IR alongside Sharpe, max drawdown, and qualitative assessment of manager process.
-Renaissance Technologies famously IR > 2.0 for decades; most active managers under 0.5.
+IR is commonly read alongside Sharpe, max drawdown, and a qualitative assessment of the manager's process.
+Some quantitative funds have reportedly sustained IR above 2.0 over long periods, while active-manager IRs are more often reported below 0.5.

 A worked example